e-Learning for Sexual and Reproductive Healthcare (eSRH)

 The e-SRH programme is currently in the process of being rewritten and designed and will replace the existing programme in the Autumn.
 This will align with our redesigned DFSRH curriculum.
 We encourage you to continue to access the current programme and use FSRH guidance where possible, to supplement your learning.

 Please note that the current programme will no longer be updated.
 We will share further information with you on programme details soon.

 The comprehensive curriculum for e-SRH was developed to reflect the level of knowledge and competence required by a doctor or nurse delivering non-specialist sexual and reproductive healthcare in a community setting.

 - The law relating to confidentiality, sexual activity and young people

 There are a number of modules on the e-SRH.
-Module 17 is an optional learning module that may be helpful if you are working towards achieving the FSRH Diploma.
+Module 17 is a mandatory learning module that will be helpful if you are working towards achieving the FSRH Diploma.

 You can download a certificate of completion when you complete the module.

-Module 18 is a required component for all of the FSRH Letters of Competence.
+Modules 17 or 18 are required components for the different FSRH Letters of Competence.

 If you are preparing for the eKA, you are advised to work your way through all the modules before taking the assessment.

 - Module 1 - Principles of service provision